bhavikbhagwani/AgileJeera6/README.md

-Go into the src directory:
+Go into the AgileJeera6 directory:

-    cd src
+    cd AgileJeera6

 ## SETTING VENV